-November is World Vegan Month so no better time to check out the Sydney Vegan Market at EQ Moore Park.
+Check out the Sydney Vegan Market at EQ Moore Park.

 More than 90 stalls offering all plant-based, cruelty-free & vegan goods meaning you don’t need to worry about checking labels and ingredients!

-When: 20 November 2020- 9am-4pm
+When: 9am-4pm 20 November 2022

 Where: The Entertainment Quarter, Cnr Errol Flynn Blvd & Lang Rd, Moore Park

 Make your way to Woodstock Community Centre for the fourth annual Woodstock Market.
 Just 10 minutes walk from Burwood Station the market will host over 70 high-quality stalls perfect for unique gifts, making your Christmas shopping a little easier.
 At the same time, you know your dollars are going directly to the creators

 Where: Woodstock Community Centre, 22 Church St, Burwood

 30 independent Aboriginal artists and collectives from the south-east including regional and coastal New South Wales, ACT, Victoria, the Murray–Darling basin catchment and Tasmania.
 The market will offer over 250 artworks for sale across ceramics, jewellery, weaving, carving, textiles, photography, painting and prints, with 100% of proceeds going directly to the artists.

 The quality two-day market will feature a curated lineup of 120+ handmade stalls including homewares, sustainable fashion + tasty food and drinks.
 It’s the perfect place to pick up unique gifts and support local creatives.

 - 120+ stalls of handmade homewares, food and fashion